mvrdevelopment/spec/mvr-spec.md

 ## `MVR_REQUEST` packet

 This packet requests a MVR file from a station.
 You either can request a specific MVR via its UUID or get the last available MVR File by leaving the field empty.
-If no file is available, the underlying software may export one.
+THe underlying software will then generate a file based on the current state.
+This also triggers a `MVR_COMMIT` message to other connected stations.

-You available MVR UUIDs can be retrieved using the `MVR_COMMIT` message.
+The available MVR UUIDs can be retrieved using the `MVR_COMMIT` message.

-When you request the current MVR file, the station that exports the MVR should send `MVR_COMMIT` messages to the other connected stations.

 If the station does not have the specified MVR file, it returns a MVR_REQUEST Json Response, otherwise it sends the buffer of the MVR file.